nivhanin/TerraChat/README.md

 </div>

 TerraChat is an innovative open-source API designed to revolutionize the developer experience by providing seamless access to multiple leading Large Language Models (LLMs) without any rate limitations.

-Our goal is to utilize free tokens from various vendors to offer a cost-effective and versatile chat solution.
+Our goal is to utilize free tokens from various vendors to offer a cost-effective and versatile chat and API solution.

 ## Key Features